OIDC Authentication

 Create a SecurityPolicy

 Create or update the SecurityPolicy to target the Gateway instead of the HTTPRoute.
 Please notice that the redirectURL and logoutPath must match one of the HTTPRoutes associated with the Gateway.
-In this example, the target Gateway has two HTTPRoutes associated with it, one with the host www.example.com and the path /myapp, and the other with the host www.example.com and the path /.
-Either one of the HTTPRoutes can be used to match the redirectURL and logoutPath.
+In this example, the target Gateway has three HTTPRoutes associated with it, one with the host www.example.com and the path /myapp, one with the host www.example.com and the path /, and one with the host foo.example.com and the path /.
+Any of these HTTPRoutes can be used to match the redirectURL and logoutPath.

 cat <<EOF | kubectl apply -f -